MrIvory124/twitch-bot-python/README.md

 2. Create venv using requirements.txt
 3. Download Ollama and pull the openhermes:v2.5 model (can be set up to work remotely)
 4. Populate config.json with required information
-- Client ID and secret are obtained by registering an app through the https://dev.twitch.tv/console
+- Client ID and secret are obtained by registering an app through the https://dev.twitch.tv/console, with the callback "http://localhost:4343/oauth/callback"
 - Bot ID is the id of the account that will act as the bot and can be found on: [this link](https://www.streamweasels.com/tools/convert-twitch-username-%20to-user-id/)
 - Owner ID is the id of the account that owns the bot (streamers account), can be found on the same link
 6. While the bot is running, visit these links: